ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 A currently commented feature is if it fails it starts a timer that reboots the router if it still fails after 1 hour.
 If you want to use this feature you have to remove the brackets near the end.
 I may enable this feature if the script gets mature enough.

+To help debugging, the script saves log files of WG output, Routing rules and routes (both main and policy table) as well as firewall Filter, Nat and mangle.
+Log files are created both before and after the restart so you may do a compare-by-content on these files and figure out what have changed.

+The log files are placed in ram folder (/tmp/) so you don't need to worry about wearing down router flash if you end up with an interface restarting every 10min for a longer time.

 # Using the script
 the script could be executed from ssh by adding the wgc number after it.
 1 for wgc1, 2 for wgc2 et.c
 ```sh